 Scientific Studies have shown that the Ruby-Throated migrates northward as three key flowers come into bloom.
 Those plants are Red Buckeye (Aesculus pavia), Clove Currant (Ribes odoratum) and Wild Columbine (Aquilegia canadensis).
-These flowers are all red in color.
+These flowers are all red.

-Ruby-throated Hummingbirds help pollinate 19 species of plants in eastern North America.
-The bird is often found in areas rich in flowers.
+Ruby-throated Hummingbirds help pollinate 19 species of plants (U.S. Forest service) in eastern North America.
+We often find the bird in areas rich in flowers.
 This includes mixed woodlands, eastern deciduous forests, city parks or other spots with an abundance of flowers.

 - Cardinal Flower (Lobelia cardinalis), red, sun/part shade, height 4′ – 6′

 - Columbine species (Aquilegia spp.), varies, sun/part. shade, height 2′ – 3′

 - Coral Bells (Heuchera species), red, part sun/shade, height 2′

 - Fire Pink (Silene virginia), red, sun to partial shade, height 1 – 2 feet